wing5wong/artisan-whs-static/source/_courses/SCEE.md

 ---
 **Purpose:**

-To develop skills that enable students to generate and test ideas, and observe, investigate and model in order to develop scientific knowledge, understanding and explaining skills.
+To develop skills that enable students to generate and test ideas, and observe, investigate and model phenomena.
+They will develop scientific knowledge, understanding and explaining skills.

 **Content:**